Avocados are no longer just used in guacamole. Today, they’re a household staple across the United States and in other parts of the world.

 Vitamins and minerals in avocados

-Red meats may promote inflammation in the body, due in part to their saturated fat content.
+Red meats may promote inflammation in the body, partly due to their saturated fat content.
 Inflammation is another potential risk factor for cardiovascular disease.
-Avocados may help reduce inflammation in the body.
+Avocados may help reduce inflammation.

-A small 2012 study found that eating half of a Hass avocado with a burger instead of eating a burger alone helped reduce the production of substances that promote inflammation in the body.
+A small 2012 study found that eating half of a Hass avocado with a burger, instead of eating a burger alone, helped reduce the production of substances that promote inflammation in the body.

-According to research, avocados may help your body absorb specific nutrients from other foods.
+Research suggests avocados may help your body absorb specific nutrients from other foods.

 - Vitamin A